jameszah/ESP32-CAM-Video-Recorder/README.md

 ## Update Jun 10, 2021 - new program to check out

 It records a video and sends it to your Telegram account - no SD card!
-Now I just do some updates on this one!
+Now I just need to do some updates on this one!

 https://github.com/jameszah/ESP32-CAM-Video-Telegram